GenchoApostolov/GenchoApostolov.github.io/documentation.md

 <img src="wireframes/websitecolorpalette.png" width=100%>

 <h1> Evaluation </h1>
 In conclusion, developing my personal website has definately helped me resolve some self promotional issues and has given me a boost in confidence.
-I strived to write organised and semantically correct code and I think I achieved that quite well.
+I strived to write organised and semantically correct code and I think I achieved that quite well. <br>
 Nevertheless I encountered several problems along the way, one of which I could not solve.
 I did quite a lot of research, but still did not manage to increase the display time of the message from my JavaScript function.
-I tried adding a setTimeout() function to it, but I still couldn't get it to work.
+I tried adding a setTimeout() function to it, but I still could not get it to work.
 Even though this problem proved to be really tedious I will continue trying to find a way to resolve it.
-All other issues were rather minor, nothing a quick Google Search couldn't fix.
+All other issues were rather minor, nothing a quick Google Search could not fix.
 This project really helped me broaden my horizon and put my skills to a test.

 ---